japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 (internal) Configures `in-memory` (default) or ``hive``-related link:BaseSessionStateBuilder.md[BaseSessionStateBuilder] and link:spark-sql-ExternalCatalog.adoc[ExternalCatalog]

-link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[Builder.enableHiveSupport] is used to enable link:hive/index.adoc[Hive support] for a link:SparkSession.md[SparkSession].
+link:SparkSession-Builder.md#enableHiveSupport[Builder.enableHiveSupport] is used to enable link:hive/index.adoc[Hive support] for a link:SparkSession.md[SparkSession].

 Used when: